youmari/foot-info/README.md

 # foot-info
-> foot-info is a web application where you can information about football leagues filtred by Countries
+> foot-info is a web application where you can see information about football leagues filtered by Countries

 ## Built With